BenjWolf/LKrandomizer/README.md

 ## Known Issues/Bugs

-* One of the 'Grenfoel Church' bonus draw cards is not randomized
-* With seeds of four characters or less: the default playername is not fully overwritten
 * Key items placed in card chests/hidden cards still show a card model and have incorrect animation
 * With 'Allow hidden cards to be items': possibility of softlock when getting item from hidden card and then interacting with another object (occured with Burial Grounds 'card under cart' having item and then checking fairy in well)
 * Key items placed in non-vanilla key item chests show wrong model